-The folks at Good Earth Global kindly prepared this guide for Engineering for Change’s members and readers.
+Good Earth Global prepared this guide for Engineering for Change’s members and readers.
 Please see more about their work around the world at www.goodearthglobal.org.

-Earthbag technology has emerged as the building method best suited to rebuild rural Nepal after its devastating 2015 earthquake.
-All of Nepal’s 55 Earthbag structures survived a 7.8 magnitude earthquake with no structural damage, and village builders and professional engineers alike now embrace the technique.
+Every one of 55 Earthbag structures built in Nepal survived the 7.8 magnitude earthquake of 2015 with no structural damage.
+Now village builders and professional engineers alike now embrace the technique.
 Nepali families live in Earthbag homes, and each morning send their children to safe Earthbag schools.
 In short, Earthbag building in Nepal is now tried, tested, and proven.

 There is, however, a right way and a wrong way to build with Earthbags in Nepal.
 This building manual is designed to show builders the right way to build with Earthbags, using best practices and time-tested engineering and construction techniques.
 Critically, all instructions are specially tailored to Nepal’s uniquely challenging building environment.